digininja/DVWA/README.md

 - [dockerhub page](https://hub.docker.com/r/vulnerables/web-dvwa/)
 `docker run --rm -it -p 80:80 vulnerables/web-dvwa`

+Please ensure you are using aufs due to previous MySQL issues.
+Run `docker info` to check your storage driver.
+If it isn't aufs, please change it as such.
+There are guides for each operating system on how to do that, but they're quite different so we won't cover that here.

 ## Download

 DVWA is available either as a package that will run on your own web server or as a Live CD: